textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 `admin_help_field > {string}`
 : **When it occurs:** Whenever inline help is rendered that explains a particular UI feature.
 The `{string}` is the key of the `gTxt()` translation string to fetch that describes the UI feature.
 : **What it allows:** Addition of content below an input control to further explain its role.
-For example, the 'Title' element on the Write administration panel might give information about what constitutes a good, concise title for your articles.
+For example, the 'Title' element on the Write panel might give information about what constitutes a good, concise title for your articles.
 : **Argument \#3:** The default markup.
 : **Argument \#4:** The value of `help_var` passed into the function.